 - Earned baccalaureate degree.

 - Minimum cumulative undergraduate grade point average of 2.50 (on a 4-point scale) and a GPA of 3.0 in the courses related to the field of the Ph.D.

 - Provide official scores on the Graduate Record Examination (GRE).
-Testing must be within five years
+Testing must be within five years of application.
+Due to COVID-19, GRE scores are not required for the 2020-2021 academic year.

-of application.

-- Complete an application for admission.
+- · Complete an application for admission.

-- Submit a resume.
+- · Submit a resume.

 - Submit official transcript(s).

-- · Submit three letters of recommendation from professionals in the area of interest.
+- Submit three letters of recommendation from professionals in the area of interest.